 This funding line is provided to schools to pay teachers and education support staff attending domestic overnight camps during term time for 8 hours on call at 50% from 11pm to 7am for each night on camp.
-This funding has been backdated to 1 January 2023.

 Employees who are required to attend a school camp are regarded as being on call and available to perform duties during the overnight period between 11.00pm to 7.00am and will attract 50% time-in-lieu for the 8-hour period (i.e. 4 hours' time in lieu).
 Payment for this time-in-lieu is calculated at 100% of a teacher's hourly rate or 150% of an education support class employees' hourly rate.